-There is no doubt, that integrated temperature and humidity sensors are the way to go at the moment.
+There is no doubt, that integrated temperature and humidity sensors are the way to go at the moment for my smart home project.
 I had quite a bit of look at a wide range of sensors and settled for the SI7021.
 Silabs has a bigger family – most likely the same chip binned on precision – so here are cheaper options to use if I ever want to go for an application that can do with less precision.
 Here is a detailed comparison with other sensors.

 Beware of ebay ones – they have higher error than the datasheet specifies, or so I thought because of the small sample size.
 It turns out all SI7021 sensors I used would occasionally display weird behaviour.
 On occasion the values would simply be way off what is expected, and this was happening for both ebay ones and the ones I purchased from reputable manufacturers.

 I looked around and it turns out there are multiple types of sensors from multiple manufacturers which are reasonable compatible.
 To add to SI7021 I tested SHT20 and HTU21, all from ebay modules.
 The reason for this is that ebay modules offer a better price and are much easier to handle.
 I do not suspect these chips are counterfeit, but they may be slightly out of spec.
 The sensors are almost physically identical, in fact the ebay modules seem to share the same PCB.

 Firmware wise, the sensors are mostly compatible – the data resides in the same memory location and the formulas to calculate temperature and humidity are the same.
 However there are some differences.
 On one hand, they take different amounts of time for conversion – which translates in different energy efficiency.
 On the other, there are slight differences in the available commands, but a common ground exists and I reached a point where the FW can read any of them, without caring which is connected.